Kristina01111000/Drws_site/README.md

 For Emails:

-	- Send emails at 10 am on monday for newsletter
 	- Should focus on links and description, recipe?, seasonal blurb, makes sense to send it once a month
  	- set up the automated emails, only one per list
-	- test out email automation
-	- Have the email resend it after 3 days
 	- Have 2 email lists,everyone added to both have the wellness check send after one day, then after 2 weeks have the 30 day challenge send
-	- Send an email every other week with constant contact, so that people’s inboxes don’t get inundated
 		- With a link or copy of posts from social pilot
 	- Video would have a link
 	- Text post could stand alone, or have the beginning (read more) and a link to the rest